isotope/core/README.md

 ### Credits ###
-This extension has been developed by [iBROWS GmbH](http://ibrows.ch/).
+This extension has been developed by terminal42 gmbh.